casperno/mineswept/readme.md

 A training excercise in building the old classic, Minesweeper, in typescript.

+Additionally, a step by step autosolver, where code plays the game.

 Uses a custom font for icons for bomb and flag. `src/res/fontello.woff`

 init with `npm i`